NoniDOTio/SMPtweaks/README.md

 SMPTweaks is fully modular, largely async and built in a lightweight way with high player counts in mind.

-### Features

----

-- Server level system
-- Custom death logic (Configure how much XP and what kind of items are dropped when a player dies)
-- Adjustable mob spawn rates
-- Prevent sleeping and modify length of night and day
-- Custom global drops
-- Fully Customizable Daily Login Rewards
-- MySQL support
-- ...and much more!

-All features can be enabled or disabled individually!

 ### Requirements

 ---